Vanilla-OS/vanilla-backgrounds/README.md

   <sup2> A collection of light and dark backgrounds for Vanilla OS.</sup2>
   </div>

-A collection of light and dark backgrounds for Vanilla OS.

 | Title | Light | Dark |
 | ----- | ----- | ---- |
 | Vanilla by [@kra-mo](https://github.com/kra-mo) |![Light](backgrounds/vanilla-default.webp) |![Dark](backgrounds/vanilla-dark.webp) |